Skip to content

 High = GPIO_SPEED_FREQ_HIGH,

-These three names can be misleading—"speed" sounds like it refers to how fast a pin can toggle between high and low levels.
-But in reality, the GPIO speed setting controls the slew rate of the output signal—that is, how steep the edges are when the voltage jumps from low to high (or vice versa).
+These three names might cause misunderstanding—"speed" sounds like it refers to how fast the pin can switch high and low levels.
+But actually, GPIO speed setting controls the Slew Rate of the output signal, that is, the steepness of the edge when the voltage jumps from low level to high level (or vice versa).

-A high slew rate means the voltage rises/falls quickly with steep edges; a low slew rate means the voltage rises/falls slowly with gentle edges.
-This has no direct relationship to the pin's toggle frequency—you can toggle a pin at a very high frequency with a low-speed setting; it's just that each toggle's edges won't be as steep.
+High slew rate means voltage rises/falls fast, edges are steep; low slew rate means voltage rises/falls slow, edges are gentle.
+This has no direct relation to the pin's switching frequency—you can use low speed setting to switch the pin at very high frequency, just that each switch's edge isn't that steep.

-So why do we need to control the slew rate?
+So why need to control slew rate?
 The main reason is EMI (Electromagnetic Interference).
-The steeper the signal edges, the more high-frequency harmonic components are present, and the stronger the electromagnetic interference radiated outward.
-On high-speed signal lines (like SPI clock lines or USB data lines), you need steep edges to ensure signal integrity, so you choose high speed.
-But for low-speed scenarios like an LED, steep edges provide no benefit and instead add unnecessary EMI and power consumption.
-So choosing low speed is the most reasonable approach.
+The steeper the signal edge, the more high-frequency harmonic components it contains, the stronger the electromagnetic interference radiated outward.
+On high-speed signal lines (like SPI clock lines, USB data lines), you need steep edges to guarantee signal integrity, so choose high speed.
+But in low-speed scenarios like LEDs, steep edges have no benefit, instead increase unnecessary EMI and power consumption.
+So choosing low speed is the most reasonable.

-On the STM32F103, the three speed grades correspond to approximate slew rates: Low corresponds to a 2MHz bandwidth, Medium to 10MHz, and High to 50MHz.
-The "bandwidth" here refers to how fast the output signal can change in terms of slew rate, not that the pin can only toggle at 2MHz—the actual toggle frequency depends on your software loop speed.
+On STM32F103, the actual slew rates corresponding to the three speed settings are roughly: Low corresponds to 2MHz bandwidth, Medium corresponds to 10MHz, High corresponds to 50MHz.
+The "bandwidth" here refers to how fast the output signal can change with that slew rate, not saying the pin can only flip at 2MHz frequency—actual flip frequency depends on your software loop speed.

-If you later work with SPI communication (where the clock frequency might be as high as 18MHz or 36MHz), you'll need to use Medium or High to ensure the SCK signal's edges are steep enough, otherwise the slave device might not be able to sample data correctly.
-But in the LED scenario, low speed is plenty—don't waste bandwidth you don't need.
+If later you do SPI communication (clock frequency can be as high as 18MHz or 36MHz), you will need to use Medium or High to guarantee the SCK signal's edge is steep enough, otherwise the slave device might not correctly sample data.
+But in the LED scenario, low speed is enough, don't waste that unneeded bandwidth.

-Wrapping Up: Closing the Loop from Hardware Principles to Code Logic
+Wrap-up: The Closed Loop from Hardware Principle to Code Logic

-At this point, the hardware principles behind lighting an LED are finally a complete loop.
-We went from the P-MOS/N-MOS dual-transistor structure of push-pull output to the single-transistor limitation of open-drain output, from the principles of pull-up/pull-down resistors to PC13's backup domain limitations, from the Blue Pill's sink-current LED circuit to the design intent of the ActiveLevel enum in our code.
-Now when you look back at those short thirty lines of device/led.hpp, every line has a clear hardware basis—Mode::OutputPP corresponds to push-pull dual-transistor drive, PullPush::NoPull corresponds to PC13's unavailable pull-up/pull-down (and that push-pull itself doesn't need them), Speed::Low corresponds to PC13's 2MHz ceiling and the LED's low-speed requirement, and ActiveLevel::Low corresponds to the Blue Pill's active-low circuit.
+Here, the hardware principle of lighting an LED is finally completely closed-loop.
+We talked from the P-MOS/N-MOS dual-tube structure of push-pull output to the single-tube limitation of open-drain output, from the principle of pull-up/pull-down resistors to PC13's backup domain restrictions, from the sink current circuit of Blue Pill onboard LED to the design intent of the ActiveLevel enum in the code.
+Now you look back at device/led.hpp's short thirty lines of code, every line has clear hardware basis—Mode::OutputPP corresponds to push-pull dual-tube drive, PullPush::NoPull corresponds to PC13's pull-up/pull-down unavailable (and push-pull itself doesn't need pull-up/pull-down), Speed::Low corresponds to PC13's 2MHz ceiling and LED's low-speed demand, ActiveLevel::Low corresponds to Blue Pill's active low circuit.

-With this understanding, your development workflow is no longer mindless copy-pasting.
-When you need to connect an LED, a button, or an I2C device on another pin, you'll know which output mode to choose, whether you need pull-up/pull-down, and what speed to set.
-This is the judgment that hardware principles give you, not just "that's what the tutorial says."
+After understanding these, your development process is no longer mindless copy-paste.
+When you need to connect an LED, button, I2C device on another pin, you will know what output mode to choose, whether to add pull-up/pull-down, what to set speed to.
+These are the judgments hardware principles give you, not just "the tutorial says so".

-In the next part, we enter the world of the HAL library.
-Up to now, we've been using our own template class to wrap GPIO operations, but what exactly do the underlying HAL_GPIO_Init() and HAL_GPIO_WritePin() do?
+Next part we enter the world of the HAL library.
+Until now we've always been using our own template class to wrap GPIO operations, but what exactly do the underlying HAL_GPIO_Init() and HAL_GPIO_WritePin() do?
 How do they convert our configuration parameters into register operations?
-And what about GPIOClock::enable_target_clock()—why does GPIO need its clock enabled before it can work?
-Before answering these questions, we need to first understand the STM32's clock tree—a diagram that has intimidated countless beginners.
-But don't worry, we'll take it one step at a time, starting with getting clock enabling straightened out—without enabling the clock, GPIO is just a lump of dead silicon.
+And that GPIOClock::enable_target_clock()—why does GPIO need to open the clock first to work?
+Before answering these questions, we need to first understand STM32's clock tree, this is a big map that makes countless newbies dread.
+But don't worry, we take it step by step, first get the clock enabling thing clear—without opening the clock, GPIO is just a lump of sleeping silicon.